Top 4 Myths About Going Gluten-Free

 Okay, if you’ve ever had a slice of dry, dense, fall-apart-in-your-hands gluten-free bread, I totally get why you might think this.
 I was honestly traumatized by the experience.
 But times have changed, and so has gluten-free bread!

-Myth #4: You Have to Give Up Your Favorite Foods
+Myth #4: You Have to Give Up Your Favorite Foods on a Gluten-Free Diet

-Absolutely not!
-These days, there are so many dietitian-approved swaps for classic comfort foods that you won’t even feel like you’re missing out.
+You do not have to give up your favorite foods when going gluten-free.
+It will be tougher to eat out at restaurants, but these days, there are so many dietitian-approved swaps for classic comfort foods that you won’t even feel like you’re missing out.
 Some of my favorite gluten-free brands include:

-• Bread SRSLY gluten-free sourdough bread – Because everyone deserves good bread!
+Bread SRSLY gluten-free sourdough bread – Because everyone deserves good bread!

-• Simple Mills – Crackers and baking mixes made with whole food ingredients.
+Simple Mills – Crackers and baking mixes made with whole food ingredients.

-• Kaizen – Lupin bean-based pasta that’s packed with protein and fiber.
+Kaizen – Lupin bean-based pasta that’s packed with protein and fiber.

-• Siete Foods – Gluten-free tortillas and chips made with real, wholesome ingredients.
+Siete Foods – Gluten-free tortillas and chips made with real, wholesome ingredients.

-• Cappello’s – Grain-free pasta and cookie dough that taste totally indulgent.
+Cappello’s – Grain-free pasta and cookie dough that taste totally indulgent.

 These brands make gluten-free living SO much easier (and yummier!).

-Smart Gluten-Free Swaps
+Healthy Gluten-Free Swaps

 Not all gluten-free products are created equal.
 Some are loaded with sugar and processed junk, so it’s important to choose wisely.
 Here are some easy swaps to keep things balanced:

-• Instead of gluten-free muffins, go for oatmeal with nuts and fruit.
+Instead of gluten-free muffins, go for oatmeal with nuts and fruit.

-• Instead of gluten-free frozen meals, cook simple dishes using meat, eggs, dairy, and naturally gluten-free grains.
+Instead of gluten-free frozen meals, cook simple dishes using meat, eggs, dairy, and naturally gluten-free grains.

 Sample Gluten-Free Meal Plan

-Snack: Greek yogurt sprinkled with chia seeds and fresh berries.
+Greek yogurt sprinkled with chia seeds and fresh berries.

-Snack: Handful of almonds and an apple.
+Handful of almonds and an apple.

-Dinner: Baked salmon with roasted sweet potatoes and sautéed green beans.
+Baked salmon with roasted sweet potatoes and sautéed green beans.

-Dessert (if desired): A Medjool date stuffed with a tablespoon of peanut butter, a slice of dark chocolate and a sprinkle of Maldon salt.
+A Medjool date stuffed with a tablespoon of peanut butter, a slice of dark chocolate and a sprinkle of Maldon salt.

 Final Thoughts